Liberal arts education

 Except for professional careers that have a very specific career path (like those in medicine, law or engineering), each major can lead to many different types of careers.

-LinkedIn's alumni tool is a handy way to explore the wide range of career options that each major can result in — although you do need an account to use it and the information is based only on those who have accounts on LinkedIn.
+LinkedIn's college profiles are a handy way to explore to explore the wide range of career options that each major can result in — although you do need an account to use it and the information is based only on those who have accounts on LinkedIn.

 - where alumni work